 Beer and economy

-Generating around 2 million jobs in Europe and 50 billion euros in government tax revenues, the brewing sector is a major contributor to the European economy and has an important role to play in support of the EU’s goals to cut youth employment and increase growth and competitiveness.
+Generating 2.6 million jobs in Europe and 50 billion euros in government tax revenues, the brewing sector is a major contributor to the European economy and has an important role to play in support of the EU’s goals to cut youth employment and increase growth and competitiveness.

 Key issues of interest are: